fsharp/fslang-design/RFCs/FS-1087-resumable-code-and-task-builder.md

 # Summary

-1. Add the ability to specify and emit resumable code hosted in a state machine object to the F# compiler
+1. Add the ability to specify and emit resumable code hosted in a state machine objects to the F# compiler

 2. Use this to implement a `task` builder in FSharp.Core